laurencable10/Feature-Engineering/README.md

 ## Using Heads of State Data
 * This notebook uses regression techniques to predict the length of a ruler's reign, implementing engineered features with Pandas to build Linear Regression Models with the Stats Models library,

-* The dataset utilized contains rulers names, the length of reign, the age term began, and rulers' religious, politcal, and royal statuses among other features.
+* The dataset utilized contains rulers' names, the length of reign, the age term began, and rulers' religious, politcal, and royal statuses among other features.

 ## Overview